-Japanese culture boasts so much for kids to love.
-But where can you find Japan-related things to do and see for children, in London?
-Here, we’ve rounded up some family-friendly ideas for you to explore.
+SO where else can you find Japan-related things to do and see for children, in London?
+Here, we’ve rounded up lots of brilliant family-friendly ideas for you to explore.

 The Victoria and Albert Museum, South Kensington has an incredible collection of objects in the The Toshiba Gallery of Japanese Art.
 The carefully-curated objects are so fascinating and varied, from rice-cookers to samurai swords, there’s bound to be something to capture your little one’s imagination.
 Personally, I remember being captivated by the tiny, exquisitely detailed ‘netsuke’ carvings when I was a child.
 For an overview of the collection, visit this page to watch a video about the V&A’s Japanese collection.

 After the V&A, you can shake the kids up by taking them across the road to the Natural History Museum.
 The ‘Earthquake’ section features a simulated earthquake in a replica Japanese supermarket!
 Disclaimer: he LOVED it BUT nightmares followed!

 Also in South Kensington, Kulu Kulu sushi offers conveyor-belt sushi (there are also branches in Covent Garden & Soho – do check the opening hours of locations carefully before you go).
 It’s great fun for kids to see all the varieties of sushi trundle enticingly past, and you might even be able to convince them to try something other than the eternal kids’ favourite ‘kappa maki’ (cucumber rolls)!

 Top tip for tired parents: If matcha (green tea) ice cream is your thing, sneak over to the wonderful Tombo cafe across the road for a splendidly spiraling soft serve – it’s nicely bitter and brilliantly green.

 Japan for Kids at the British Museum